Fenugreek

 60 healthy men aged 25-52.
 6-week intervention.

 Testofen® reportedly increased free testosterone by ~98.7%, improved sexual function scores, and energy levels vs placebo.
-CRITICAL CAVEAT: the 98.7% free T increase is a striking effect that has NOT been consistently replicated in independent trials.
+Critical caveat: the 98.7% free T increase is a striking effect that has not been consistently replicated in independent trials.
 Multiple subsequent fenugreek-testosterone trials show much smaller effects or null results.
 The Steels 2011 trial was industry-funded (Gencor Pacific).
-Modern view: fenugreek may have small testosterone-supportive effects in some men, NOT the dramatic increases marketed.
+Modern view: fenugreek may have small testosterone-supportive effects in some men, not the dramatic increases marketed.

 2